RomanCui/ImageClassifier/README.md

 ## kNN model with MNIST dataset
 useful link to understand kNN method https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm

+### Design:
+There is no training for the kNN model
+In testing, the program find the closes 3 neighbor and compute the mode of their labels as the predition

+### Result:
 ![alt text](https://github.com/RomanCui/BigBrainModels/blob/main/images/knn_result.png?raw=true)

 ## Multiple logistic regression on MNIST and CIFAR10